The Durnen Range

 A range orientation class will be mandatory for all range users prior to being allowed to shoot this range.

 Range is controlled by a WSC Range Safety Officer.

 Any violation of this policy will result in the loss of your shooting privileges!

-Click button below for the current status and scheduled hours of operation for this Rifle Range!
+Click button below for the Range Safety Officer scheduled for operation of this Rifle Range!